NegarSa/RDS/CFormat.md

-# The Format for Representing the Set of Constraints:
+# Format for Representing the Set of Constraints:
 The set of constraints is a list, and each element is a dictionary with the keys 'Constraint', 'Result' and 'Valuation'.
-For example, a constraint x_1 + x_2 + x5 = 0 (+ is XOR and n = 8), is represented by {'Constraint': [0, 1, 1, 0, 0, 1, 0, 0, 0], 'Result': (op_eq_mod2, 0), 'Valuation': 1}.
+For example, a constraint x1 + x2 + x5 = 0 (+ is XOR and n = 8), is represented by {'Constraint': [0, 1, 1, 0, 0, 1, 0, 0, 0], 'Result': (op_eq_mod2, 0), 'Valuation': 1}.

 ```python